Home/Bill Comparison

 Who Benefits

-Large Manufacturers✓ Credit proportional to DVA✓ If in strategic sector✓ Loan access— (targets private succession)
+Large Manufacturers✓ Title I credit for all; Title II for strategic sectors✓ Loan access— (targets private succession)

-Pre-Profit / Startups✓ Sell credits for cash✓ Sell credits for cash✓ Loan guarantees— (requires existing business)
+Pre-Profit / Startups✓ Sell credits for cash (both titles)✓ Loan guarantees— (requires existing business)

-Defense Industrial Base✓ Broad support✓ Targeted support✓ Capital access✓ Preserves capability
+Defense Industrial Base✓ Broad (Title I) + targeted (Title II) support✓ Capital access✓ Preserves capability

-Local Communities✓ Keeps production onshore✓ Keeps critical sectors onshore✓ Every-district lending via local banks✓ Preserves local supply chains
+Local Communities✓ Keeps production and critical sectors onshore✓ Every-district lending via local banks✓ Preserves local supply chains

 §4